CORONAVIRUS PRACTICAL INFORMATION

 This page contains information about Coronavirus restrictions and how it affects visiting Leeds

 Here at Visit Leeds, our priority is to keep visitors and locals safe and healthy.
-We will be keeping this page up-to-date with information about where to access advice and support about Coronavirus and about visiting Leeds.
+On Monday 4 January 2021 it was announced that England will be entering a national lockdown and the Government advice is to stay at home.
+The information on this page pre-dates this announcement and relates only to when the Tier system has been reinstated and the Stay at Home message has been lifted.
+Once this is the case, we will be keeping this page up-to-date with information about where to access advice and support about Coronavirus and about visiting Leeds.

 ADVICE FOR VISITORS